infotroph/Prairie_seq/project-log.md

 ## 2016-09-30, CKB

 Trying to update methods with current numbers of reads, realizing I don't have a way to count the total number of reads accounted for by "borderline" chimeras, i.e. high enough score but not sufficiently diverged from parent -- these are neither include in `seqs_unique_mc2_chimera.fasta` nor in `...nonchimera.fasta`.
 Edited `split_derep.sh` to write borderline seqs to `seqs_unique_mc2_borderingchimera.fasta`.

+Conferred with SAW on anchor length, clustering, blast cutoffs.
+Conclusions:

+	* no anchor bases for the reasons I documented yesterday; SAW endorses fully.
+	* 99% clustering on the grounds that OTUs are just a convenience to reduce the number of BLAST queries to a manageable level -- really we just want to get barcode identities and then collapse by phylotype, so clustering similarity should be higher than the difference between the most similar phylotypes we care about.
+	* 80% blast threshold on the grounds that lowering the threshold never changes the identity of a sequence that has a high-identity match in the database, and in *most* cases a low-identity best hit is still more information about sequence identity that "No blast hit" is.
+Still slightly concerned about accepting poor identities on the flip side of that "most", but will run with it for now.
+As always, adding voucher sequences should make this a near non-issue.

+Edited `pick_otu.sh` to use fixed 80% blast similarity and reduced array inputs down to one.
+Kept as an array job, so if we need muliple cluster percentages again in the future they can simply be added to the `PBS -t` line.

+Added new script `queue_all_plant_its.sh`, which submits all four read-cleaning Torque scripts to the cluster, with holds so that each one waits to run until the step upstream of it has finished.
+If I did this right, running `queue_all_plant_its.sh` and waiting a few hours should be sufficient to rerun the whole cleanup pipeline from raw fastq to biom file.
+Still not sure how to integrate this into the Makefile, but this is at least closer.